 - increased T2/STIR signal intensity of the proximal plantar fascia

-- oedema of the adjacent fat pad and underlying soft tissues
+- edema of the adjacent fat pad and underlying soft tissues

-- limited marrow oedema within the medial calcaneal tuberosity may also be seen
+- limited marrow edema within the medial calcaneal tuberosity may also be seen

 Treatment and prognosis

 Management options are usually conservative.
-Local injection of steroids +/- local anaesthetic may be useful to manage symptoms.
+Local injection of steroids +/- local anesthetic may be useful to manage symptoms.
 Ultrasound-guided steroid injection has been shown to be effective in short-term (four-week) pain relief with reduced thickness of the plantar fascia at three months 2.
 A posterior tibial nerve block can be performed prior for a less painful plantar fascia injection.

 Specific plantar fascia stretching exercises performed daily have been shown to reduce short term (≤8 weeks) and long term (2 years) pain 8.